smanolloff/qwop-gym/doc/game.md

 ## About the QWOP source code

-Unfortunately, QWOP's source code is not officially published and I won't distribute it as a part of this project.
+Unfortunately, QWOP's source code is not officially published and can't be distributed as a part of this project.

 However, the source code is available [here](https://www.foddy.net/QWOP.min.js), so you can download and apply the